RehmanMujtaba/RehmanMujtaba/README.md

 # Hello there 👋

-My name is Mujtaba.
-I'm a motivated and passionate Computer Science Student at the University of Waterloo, in Waterloo, ON Canada.
+My name is Muj (Mujtaba for long).
+I'm a 4th year Computer Science Student at the University of Waterloo, in Waterloo, ON Canada.
 I use this repository to document my progress and showcase some of the projects I have worked on.

 ![](https://komarev.com/ghpvc/?username=RehmanMujtaba)